zenparsing/straylight/README.md

 ## Guide

-The easiest way to learn Straylight is by looking at some examples.

 ### Hello World

 First, you might want to review the concept of [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
 A template literal **tag** is a function that is called with the provided template and template values.